-The community is invited to a Lunch and Learn workshop entitled “Living with the Fear of Recurrence,” from 12 - 1 p.m. on Friday, Feb.
-27, at Pardee Hospital, located at 800 North Justice Street in Hendersonville.
-This workshop will empower cancer survivors to cope with common fears associated with cancer recurrence.
+The community is invited to a Lunch and Learn workshop entitled “Taking Your Medicine: Challenges and Solutions,” from 12 - 1 p.m. on Friday, July 31, at Pardee Hospital, located at 800 North Justice Street in Hendersonville.
+This workshop will discuss coping methods to deal with common fears associated with the return of cancer after treatment.

 This free community event will be located in the Video Conference Room on the ground floor of Pardee Hospital.
 Directional signs will be posted at the main entrance as well as the parking garage.
 A complimentary light lunch will be provided.

 For more information or to register, please call (828) 696-1341.
 Seating is limited and registration is requested by 4:30 p.m. on July 28.

 The Comprehensive Cancer Center at Pardee offers the latest cancer treatment technology available today while focusing on a commitment to patient-centered care.
 This is done by providing compassionate care for all patients and their families.
 Their efforts are focused on research, providing quality care close to home, education and offering cancer screenings throughout the community.
 The mission of the Comprehensive Cancer Center at Pardee is to support the National Cancer Institute’s goal to ultimately eliminate suffering and death due to cancer in Henderson County and western North Carolina.

 The UNC Cancer Network seeks to improve cancer care and support across the state of North Carolina through the integration of cancer support programs.
 These programs include telemedicine, patient navigation and clinical research.
 Our affiliation with the Comprehensive Cancer Center at Pardee allows the community to receive world class cancer care right here in Henderson County.